MindustryGame/wiki-testing/docs/logic/1-glossary.md

 ### number

 A decimal number.
-Can be nagative or positive, and can represent true (anything not equal to 0) or false (0) values.
+Can be negative or positive, and can represent true (anything not equal to 0) or false (0) values.
 Null is also represented as 0.

 Some instructions can only accept whole numbers, so it is indicated accordingly in this manual.